 - Cool in muffin pans for 2 minutes.
 Transfer muffins from pans to a wire rack.

-- Brush tops of warm muffins with half & half, then sprinkle tops with more vanilla sugar.
+- Brush tops of warm muffins with half & half, then sprinkle them with more vanilla sugar.

 - Allow muffins to completely cool.
 Store leftover muffins in an airtight container in the refrigerator.